GoogleCloudPlatform/generative-ai/gemini/sample-apps/fixmycar/README.md

 # FixMyCar

-FixMyCar is a retrieval-augmented generation (RAG) sample application, powered by Google Cloud, including: Gemini on Vertex AI, Vertex AI Agent Builder (fka Vertex AI Search), Google Kubernetes Engine (GKE), Java (Spring), and Python (Streamlit).
+FixMyCar is a retrieval-augmented generation (RAG) sample application, powered by Google Cloud, including: Gemini on Vertex AI, Vertex AI Agent Builder, Google Kubernetes Engine (GKE), Java (Spring), and Python (Streamlit).
 This doc guides you through deploying this app to your Google Cloud project.

 ![](images/architecture.png)